 Office of Community and Regional Affairs.
 Members of the Community and Regional Affairs staff participate in the creation of special events such as PorchFest, parades, workshops, symposiums and other programs enjoyed by tens of thousands of campus and community members each year.
 The office partners with campus and community organizations to provide service opportunities and initiatives.
 It also facilitates access to the Resource Recovery Program by charitable nonprofit organizations so they can acquire at no charge furniture and equipment no longer used by the University.

 Novogratz Bridge Year Program.
-Launched in 2009, Bridge Year is a tuition-free program that allows incoming undergraduate students to begin their Princeton experience engaged in nine months of community-based global learning.
-While abroad, Bridge Year participants collaborate with schools, environmental groups, art cooperatives, health organizations and other local institutions that are working to respond to community concerns.
-Participants also study the local language, live with local host families and engage in cultural enrichment activities.
-Bridge Year placements are offered in Bolivia, China, India, Indonesia and Senegal.
+Launched in 2009, the Novogratz Bridge Year is a tuition-free program that allows incoming undergraduate students to begin their Princeton experience engaged in nine months of community-based learning abroad.
+During the program, Bridge Year participants collaborate with schools, environmental groups, art cooperatives, health organizations and other local institutions that are working to respond to community concerns.
+Participants also study the local language, live with local host families and engage in a variety of excursions and enrichment activities.
+Bridge Year placements are offered in Bolivia, Cambodia, Costa Rica, India, Indonesia and Senegal.

 International Internship Program.
-Offering hundreds of summer internship opportunities in over 50 countries, the International Internship Program offers students the opportunity to fulfill pre-professional and personal goals while living and working abroad.
-IIP Interns have held positions in government, media, education, public health and nongovernmental organizations, as well as financial and research institutions.
+Offering summer internship opportunities in nearly 50 countries, the International Internship Program (IIP) provides students the pre-professional opportunity to complement their academic background and accomplish personal goals while living abroad.
+IIP interns have held positions in both public and private sectors across industries, including education, mass communications, public health and community engagement, as well as financial and research institutions.

 Princeton in Service Programs.
 Three independent nonprofits affiliated with the University—Princeton in Asia, Princeton in Africa and Princeton in Latin America—place Princeton students and/or recent graduates in service internships and fellowships.